alvarezrrj/alirey/README.md

 Error reporting form

-Keep admin from accessing /user/* routes
+Create middleware to keep admin from accessing /user/* routes

 Send confirmation emails when booking is confirmed (from MP's IPN)